KatherineDelaney/Currency_Converter_FinalKD/docs/docs.md

 npm install

 ### Step 3: Environment Variables
-Create a .env file inside the server directory and add the following variables:
+Create a .env file in the root directory and add your Supabase credentials.
+These are used by index.js to connect to your database:
 SUPABASE_URL=your_supabase_project_url
 SUPABASE_KEY=your_supabase_anon_key
-PORT=3001
-These values are required for connecting to the Supabase database and running the server.
+PORT=3000

 #### Running the Application

-#### Running the Backend Server
+##### Running the Backend Server

 This runs the application on a local development server.
 From the server directory, start the Express server using: